Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 * [VkSharingMode sharingMode](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSharingMode.html).
 Usually `EXCLUSIVE`.
 Unless you need to use the buffer on multiple `queue families`.
 * `uint32_t* queue_family_indices`.
 You've selected a `queue family` after calling [vkGetPhysicalDeviceQueueFamilyProperties()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetPhysicalDeviceQueueFamilyProperties.html).
 Can be ignored with `EXCLUSIVE` sharing mode.

-> In [Vulkan initialization](/blog/vulkan-initialization/), we selected 1 `queue family` and created 1 `VkQueue` object.
+> In <CrossPostLink permalink="/blog/vulkan-initialization/">"Vulkan initialization"</CrossPostLink>, we selected 1 `queue family` and created 1 `VkQueue` object.
 If you have many `queue families` the situation is more complicated.
 Remember that you can have many `queues` for a single `queue family`.

 The last 2 parameters in `VkBufferCreateInfo` are `size` (in bytes) and `VkBufferUsageFlags usage`.
 Usage refers to if it's an index, vertex, uniform, storage (SSBO) buffer, etc. This field is a mask.
 You can provide many usages for a single buffer.
 This is especially important to use with transfer operations.
 To fill the buffer from the CPU, set `usage` to `VK_BUFFER_USAGE_TRANSFER_DST_BIT | VK_BUFFER_USAGE_*`.